guscastles/getting-and-cleaning-data/CodeBook.md

 Each feature has a width of 16 characters in the CSV file, including the space between the values.
 Fetching is done by is done by function *fetch_features_set* (underlying R function is *read.fwf*), which also creates the columns names.

 > **Column Names**<br>
-Each column is extracted from *features.txt* file and all non-alphabetical and non-numerical characters are removed, i.e., "(", ")", "-", and ",", and replaced by "_".
+Each column is extracted from *features.txt* file and all non-alphabetical and non-numerical characters are removed, i.e., "(", ")", "-", and ",". "," and "-" are replaced by "_", so the separation of numbers are preserved.
+Also they are converted to lowercase.<br><br>The bands energy measurements were especially renamed to reflect the axis to which they beloged.
+This was achieved by adding the suffixes "_x", "_y", and "_z" accordingly.
+Function *change_bands_energy_names* performs this task.

+### Subjects and Activities Datasets

 Additional data from the activities and subjects datasets are fetched with *fetch_activities* and *fetch_subjects* functions.
 Since they have a different structure (space delimited), the underlying R function to read them is *read.delim*.